 You need to get good odds to be a long term winning sports bettor.
 If you can grasp the concepts in this article you are doing better than 95% of the betting public and are well on your way.
-So sharpen your pencil!

 The relationship between odds and probability

 Odds on a selection come from the probability of that selection winning.
 There is an inverse relationship between odds and probability.
-Favourites have a higher probability of winning so get lower odds, underdogs have a lower probability of winning so get higher odds.
+Favorites have a higher probability of winning so get lower odds, underdogs have a lower probability of winning so get higher odds.

 100 ÷ odds = probability %